FlawlessPT/yellow-project/README.md

 - supabase: configurations needed for supabase database and integration with our applications;
 - RNMobileApp: mobile application using bare react-native;
 - BackofficeCMS: Single Page Application (web) for an auto generated Back office from supabase database, offering the possibility for **Admins** to change some data directly;

+Besides those 3 components, there is a big a core build around pipelines defined in this repository, using bitbucket pipelines (bitbucket-pipelines.yml).
+Those pipelines will be described in details in a later section.

 ## Getting Started - TLDR